 |LNGS 40000||Capstone in World Languages and Cultures||1|

 |Select an additional 12 credits of courses of courses offered by the department.||12|

 •Electives may include the remaining Foundation Requirements courses.

-•No more than six credits of 100-level courses can be included in the Focused Study Area.
+•No more than eight credits of 100-level courses can be included in the Focused Study Area.